apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-8-20:  Added description to add EHCI to the configuration.
 At present, however, EHCI is still a work in progress and not ready for prime time.
+      2013-8-26: EHCI is still non-functional.
+After days of work, it is able to exchange a SETUP transfer or two, but it still does not make it through the full enumeration sequence.
+        Nor does the hand-off of high speed devices to OHCI work.
+In this case, OHCI gets the port, but the port is reset, lost by OCHI and returned to EHCI.
+EHCI sees the full-speed port and hands it off to OHCI and this sequence continues forever.

   ostest:
     This configuration directory, performs a simple OS test using